 Muhammad: “Right now, we are meeting virtually every month to plan our future events and programming.
 We’re excited to get going again.
 We’ll be focusing on youth-centered programming like workshops and camps to expose students to architecture as a career.
 We’re also working on starting a lecture series in conjunction with the student chapter of NOMA at UW-Milwaukee.

-Registration for the 8-day workshop is $35; parents can sign up their children here.
+Registration for the eight-day workshop is $35; parents can sign up their children here.

 JLA: Who can join NOMA?